rcd27/koog-open-deep-research/README.md

 #### Problems:
 * "Cold" start allways forces LLM to execute once with NO messages but Message.System(which is defined in AIAgent Config)
+* Evaluations pretend to mock message history; however, standalone strategies are not mocked from tool calls.

 #### Prerequisites